provena/provena/docs/versioning/how-to-view-versions.md

 ### Step 2.
 Viewing lineage

-If you would like to view the lineage graph of the dataset, click on the "LINEAGE GRAPH" tab to view the dataset lineage.
+If you would like to view the lineage graph of the item, click on the "EXPLORE LINEAGE" button to view the lineage.

 |             Select Explore Lineage button                                     |
 | :----------------------------------------------------------------------------------------------------: |
 |<img src="../assets/images/versioning/versioning-registry-view-lineage.png" alt="drawing" width="600"/> |

-You will see the direct lineage of the dataset in the provenance graph viewer as shown below.
+You will see the direct lineage of the item in the provenance graph viewer as shown below.

 |              Explore Lineage in Provenance Store                                     |
 | :----------------------------------------------------------------------------------------------------: |